dsover/Public_HTML/readme.txt

-This is the Application Domain project for Spring 2013
+This is the Application Domain project for Spring 2013 at Southern Polytechnic State University

 GroupName: QuadFinancial